My HanCinema | Sign up, Why ? Your E-mail Password Auto| Help

 Meanwhile, Jeong, a neighbor agonizing over his unrequited love for Nam-hui, isn't delighted about Jun either.
 Nevertheless Jun brings new changes for everyone.
 A gifted painter, he beautifies everything he sees.
 He plays prince charming for the grandmother and helps Na-rae patch things up with her mom.
 And finally, through a platonic bond he enables Nam-hui to feel like a woman again, making her realize that her heart is still capable of fluttering.
 However, Jun cannot stay with them forever.

-The movie can be compared to "Everybody has Secrets" (2003), where Lee Byeong-Heon plays a miracle man that brings positive changes to three sisters ― minus the sex part.
+The movie can be compared to "Everybody has Secrets" (2003), where Lee Byung-hun plays a miracle man that brings positive changes to three sisters ― minus the sex part.
 It has the larger than life fairytale quality of "Big Fish" (2003), but its poorly woven story makes the dizzyingly moments far from convincing.

 Another great mystery shrouding this movie is the trailer.
 The sneak preview suggest it's a romantic comedy about a beautiful young man setting fire to the hearts of three generations of women from ― here's the twist ― the same family.
 But you discover that this is only partially true.
 What's more, the movie picks up old habits that Korean cinema seemed to have shaken off ― creating unwarranted twists, one-dimensional characters and "bipolar" emotional flows.